kylefrazier/contract-management-app/README.md

 Start pocketbase database:
 `./pocketbase serve`

-Now open a new termainal instance in the **contract-management-app** repo to allow the pocketbase database to run in parrel to NextJS:
+Now open a new termainal instance in the **contract-management-app** repo to allow the pocketbase database to run in parallel to NextJS:
 `npm run dev`

 🎉 You are now hosting the site 🎉